Kids Simulation Australia

 Healthcare Simulation Week is a global initiative that prompts the use of simulation to improve the safety, effectiveness, and efficiency of healthcare delivery.
 This week help raise awareness in communities nationwide about how healthcare simulation is leading us to safer, more knowledgeable patient care.

-KSA hosted two ‘Meet and Greets' to celebrate Healthcare Simulation week, showcasing some of the work that Kids Simulation Australia is engaged in and promoting the service to SCHN staff and patient familiessee the photos at the top of this page for some of the activities staff and hospital visitors enjoyed, and an article about Healthcare Simulation week here
+KSA hosted two ‘Meet and Greets' to celebrate Healthcare Simulation week, showcasing some of the work that Kids Simulation Australia is engaged in and promoting the service to SCHN staff and patient families.
+See photos at the top of this page for some of the activities staff and hospital visitors enjoyed, and an article about KSA and Healthcare Simulation week here